It's Raining (Rain song): Reception and impact

 The song experienced commercial success in South Korea; Billboard said that "Rain rose to prominence as a soloist shortly after he released his first album Bad Guy in 2002 and saw major success with singles like 2004's 'It's Raining' and 2008's 'Rainism.'"
 Writing for Tidal magazine, Jeff Benjamin regarded it as a key track that represented K-pop's sonic and artistic growth, saying that while the country was still reforming following the Asian financial crisis in the late-1990s, "soloists such as Rain and BoA not only thrived as chart-toppers domestically but also made some of K-pop's first significant moves overseas."

-In 2014, music webzine Music Taste Y ranked "It's Raining" number 31 in their list of 120 greatest dance tracks of all-time, writing that "From the breath-taking intro and heart pulsating sound to the bass beats, ...「It's Raining」has been successful in implanting its charisma into the rhythmic composition itself, and has been praised by DJs of the time as a world-class club tune."
+In 2014, music webzine Music Y ranked "It's Raining" number 31 in their list of 120 greatest dance tracks of all-time, writing that "From the breath-taking intro and heart pulsating sound to the bass beats, ...「It's Raining」has been successful in implanting its charisma into the rhythmic composition itself, and has been praised by DJs of the time as a world-class club tune."
 In 2021, the song was ranked as the 72nd greatest K-pop song of all time by Melon and newspaper Seoul Shinmun, with music critic Kim Young-dae writing that the song "is a representative work that reveals Rain's aspiration and confidence, who began to cross Asia and North America beyond Korea."
 He noted its simple yet hypnotic repeating groove and the presence of the vocals which draws out the charm of the song.